-NOTE_1_Examination reliability provides an indication of the quality of the result of an examination.
+NOTE 1 Examination reliability provides an indication of the quality of the result of an examination.
 It may be expressed in the form of a probability mass function.
 The metrological understanding of examination reliability is not well established, compared, for example, with standard measurement uncertainty and has to be agreed upon.
-Without such agreement the degree of belief in an examination result is often reported using an ordinal scale, for example "weak", "fair", "strong", or "very strong" evidence, Requirements for examination reliability, for example in conformity assessment of nominal properties have to be stated for each case (see JCGM 106 [33]).
+Without such agreement the degree of belief in an examination result is often reported using an ordinal scale, for example "weak", "fair", "strong", or "very strong" evidence.
+Requirements for examination reliability, for example in conformity assessment of nominal properties have to be stated for each case (see JCGM 106 [33]).

 EXAMPLE 1 A tumour in urine bladder is categorized as urothelial type cancer with a stated examination reliability.

-EXAMPLE 2 For the nominal property shape, and with the set of possible reference values of a nominal property (cube, prism, pyramid, other shape) and the reference value being cube, having repeated the examination of the shape of a given object five times, one of the examined values is prism, and the others are cube, the examination reliability of the examined value cube is 4/5 = 0.8 examining system set of one or more devices and other components, used for examination of a nominal property,
+EXAMPLE 2 For the nominal property shape, and with the set of possible reference values of a nominal property {cube, prism, pyramid, other shape} and the reference value being cube, having repeated the examination of the shape of a given object five times, one of the examined values is prism, and the others are cube, the examination reliability of the examined value cube is 4/5 = 0.8.

-NOTE 2_The definition has been adapted from [36] entry 3.8, where the term "examination trueness" is used.
+NOTE 2 The definition has been adapted from [36] entry 3.8, where the term "examination trueness" is used.